Manhattan House: Impact

-Critical reception
+Reception

 Prior to the building's completion, New York World-Telegram editor James L. Holton quoted an advisor for New York Life as saying that Manhattan House was "the new Rockefeller Center" in terms of its importance.
 Architectural Record magazine praised Manhattan House's layout in 1948, saying: "The use of land in New York residential areas has stuck pretty rigidly to traditional formulas and has seldom been approached with as fresh an eye as was applied by the architects of the New York Life Insurance Company's latest apartment house project".
 The next year, the same magazine wrote that Manhattan House "carries out on a large scale, in a big city, an indoor-outdoor synthesis hitherto found mostly in modern country homes".

 When Manhattan House opened, Progressive Architecture magazine wrote of the lobby: "In all, the appearance is light yet intimate.
 Coloring is serene-all is restful and comfortable with no attempt at foolish little decorative bit that would be completely lost."
 Architectural Forum wrote that Manhattan House was "the biggest, whitest, and most interesting postwar mountain of cliff dwellings for New York City's well-heeled natives".
 Lewis Mumford, who wrote a detailed analysis of the building in November 1951, praised the structure as a "paragon of economy, elegance, and utility".
 On the other hand, Mumford regarded the structure as too large for the surrounding neighborhood, and he questioned other aspects such as the air-conditioning units on the facade and the usefulness of the balconies.
-The American Institute of Architects' New York chapter proclaimed Manhattan House as the city's best apartment building to be built during 1950 and 1951.
-The chapter described the building as "extremely attractive in appearance and beautiful in detailing and materials".
+The American Institute of Architects' New York chapter proclaimed Manhattan House as the best apartment building built in the city during 1950 and 1951, calling it "extremely attractive in appearance and beautiful in detailing and materials".

 When the original windows were removed in 1982, Paul Goldberger of The New York Times said: "It is shocking to think of a building erected as recently as 1950 as being in need of official landmark protection, but that surely seems to be the case here."
 Christopher Gray of the Times wrote in 1998: "Despite its exterior plainness, the building's design is sophisticated."
 Stern considered the building to be "the most literal manifestation in New York of Le Corbusier's postwar conception of vertical living", and the LPC similarly compared Manhattan House to Le Corbusier's principle of unité d'habitation.
 Matt A. V. Chaban of The New York Times wrote in 2016 that "the midcentury mode was seen in the white brick behemoth of Manhattan House on East 66th Street and its myriad imitators".